Skip to content

 (is (= #inst "2026-01-01T12:00:00.000Z"

-with-fresh-registrar scopes the stub to the test body — the production :now is intact for the next test.
-The full cofx surface (reg-cofx, inject-cofx, common cofxes, the registration shape) is covered in chapter 05 — Coeffects; this entry locates the testing idiom within the broader stubbing story.
+with-fresh-registrar scopes the stub to this test, so production :now is intact for the next one.
+The full cofx story — reg-cofx, inject-cofx, the common cofxes — is chapter 07; this is just where the testing idiom lands.

 Tests stop being a tax.
-You write more of them, because each one is three lines and runs in milliseconds.
-You write them as you go, not three sprints later under duress.
-The setup is with-frame; the act is dispatch-sync; the assert is a get-in against the resulting app-db.
-There's no JSDOM to configure, no fetch to mock, no act() to wrap, no timer to advance.
-The whole dynamic story of your app — every event, every state transition, every machine path, every sub computation — becomes assertable, line by line, in the language the app was written in.
+You write more of them, because each is three lines and runs in milliseconds: the setup is with-new-frame, the act is dispatch-sync, the assert is a get-in against the resulting app-db.
+There's no JSDOM to configure, no fetch to mock, no act() to wrap, no fake timer to advance.
+The whole dynamic story of your app — every event, every transition, every machine path, every sub computation — becomes assertable, line by line, in the language the app was written in.

 The suite stays fast.
-A thousand JVM tests run in a couple of seconds.
-You leave the watcher on.
-Failures show up while the change is still in your head.
-The CLJS-and-Playwright tier — the parts that genuinely need a real DOM — stays small and stays focused, because almost nothing actually needs it.
+A thousand JVM tests run in a couple of seconds, so you leave the watcher on and failures land while the change is still in your head.
+The CLJS-and-Playwright tier — the parts that genuinely need a real DOM — stays small and focused, because almost nothing actually needs it.